microsoft/nni/docs/QuickStart.md

 **We did two things here:**

-* specify the `range` of hyper-paramaters to be searched for this experiment in `search_space.json`.
+* specify the `range of hyper-paramaters` to be searched for this experiment in `search_space.json`.
 * define a NNI trial in `mnist.py`, an individual attempt at applying a set of parameters on a model.

-You can [click here][3] to find the example of `config.yml`, `search_space.json` and `mnist.py` in this example.
+You can [click here][3] to find the `config.yml`, `search_space.json` and `mnist.py` in this example.

-Note: Other configurations can be kept by their default value.
+Note: other configurations can be kept by their default value.
 We will talk about them in the following tutorial.

-* Everything is ready now!
-The experiment can be run from the command-line:
+* Everything is ready now! **The experiment can be run from the command-line**:

 ```bash
     nnictl create --config nni/examples/trials/mnist/config.yml